jtratner/django-turtle-shell/turtle_shell/README.rst

 1. Ability to do asynchronous executions (this is basically all set up)
 2. Better UI on output and/or ability to have structured graphql output for nicer APIs Maybe some kind of output serializer?
 See end for some ideas.
+3. Help graphene-django release a version based on graphql-core so we can use newer graphene-pydantic :P

 How does it work?
 -----------------